marcelauliano/MitoHiFi/README.md

 We have wrapped up MitoHiFi v2.3 code into a singularity container.
 We recommend using singularity versions => 3.7, as lower versions do not support spaces in the arguments, and you would not be able to pass more than one set of reads to the flag **-r**

-MitoHiFi.v2.3 siungularity image should be run as:
+MitoHiFi.v2.3 singularity image should be run as:

 ```
 singularity exec --bind /path/on/disk/to/data/:/data/ /path/to/mitohifi-v2.3.sif  mitohifi.py -r "/data/f1.fasta /data/f2.fasta /data/f3.fasta" -f /data/reference.fasta -g /data/reference.gb  -t 10 -o 2